MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-single-resource-optimization.md

 # Single resource optimization

-The single resource optimization capability provides a quick way to re-optimize a resource's schedule and travel routes after schedule changes and cancellations have occurred during the day.
-For example, re-optimizing a resource's schedule corrects overlapping bookings when the resource is assigned an emergency work order, or arrives at a customer location late due to traffic.
+The single resource optimization capability provides a quick way to re-optimize a resource's schedule and travel route after schedule changes and cancellations have occurred during the day.
+For example re-optimizing a resource's schedule corrects overlapping bookings when the resource is assigned an emergency work order, or arrives at a customer location late due to traffic.

 There are two ways to use the schedule board to optimize the schedule for a single resource: